Q1 Murphy's Law

 - troubleshoot computer problems

 - create flowcharts to show how I solved the problem

 - run anti-virus software

 1. Take notes and create a step-by-step troubleshooting flowchart describing all the steps that you must go through to troubleshoot the problems listed below in steps 2,3, and 4.
-You can click on this link to a Google drawing that has been started for you, copy it, save to your own location, and edit it as a class, in small groups, or individually.
-Link to drawing
+Use the Troubleshooting Flowchart Template provided to edit and add to it.

 2. Watch Basic Computer Troubleshooting below.
 Remember to take notes and add to the flowchart!

 3. Select one of the videos below.
 Take notes and add important trouble-shooting steps to your flow chart.
 If possible, work with a partner or small group of three.

 Additional Resource: Microsoft Windows Support - How to prevent and remove viruses and other malware

 What is the difference between three types of Malware? a Virus, a Worm, and a Trojan Horse?

 This last video is from OnGuardOnline.gov about malware from the FTC (Federal Trade Commission).